 If you had to pick one image that springs to mind when Australia is mentioned, there’s a pretty good chance it’s of a beach with an endless blue horizon.

-As long as you swim where others are enjoying the surf, or between the red and yellow flags (indicates a lifeguard patrolled beach) you’ll be fine!
+As long as you swim where others are enjoying the surf or between the red and yellow flags (which indicates a lifeguard patrolled beach), you’ll be fine!

 Bondi Beach (in Sydney) is one of Australia’s most well known stretches of golden sands and rolling surf.
 It’s easy to see why it’s a popular destination for Australians and tourists alike.

-Enjoy the ocean – it’s one of Australia’s biggest drawcards and it’s plenty of fun.
+Enjoy the ocean – it’s one of Australia’s biggest drawcards and plenty of fun.

 #5 The Outback

-The Australian Outback is mostly empty, hot and far away from any modern civilization.
+The Australian Outback is mostly empty, hot, and far from modern civilization.
 Yet, it’s still one of the most common things people associate with Australia.

-Red sand covers the open plains that can reach 50C during the summer months.
-While not many people call the outback live in the Outback compared to the coastline of the country, plants and animals call this Australian icon home.
+Red sand covers the open plains that can reach 50C during summer.
+While not many people call the outback live in the Outback compared to the country’s coastline, plants and animals, call this Australian icon home.